nomicness/nomicness/laws.md

 **104.** All rule-changes proposed in the proper way shall be voted on.
 They will be adopted if and only if they receive the required number of votes.

-**105.** Every player is an eligible voter.
-Every eligible voter must participate in every vote on rule-changes.

 **106.** All proposed rule-changes shall be written down before they are voted on.
 If they are adopted, they shall guide play in the form in which they were voted on.

 **107.** No rule-change may take effect earlier than the moment of the completion of the vote that adopted it, even if its wording explicitly states otherwise.
 No rule-change may have retroactive application.